grimmelm/ctech404/ctech402/module_1/M1_Codio_PROJECT-Write-Nested-for-loops/exercise_specs.md

   1. Add <b>one new element</b> either the <code>entree</code> or <code>side</code> lists.
 You should have a total of 7 options between both lists.
   2. In <code>exercise.py</code>, starting on line 4, write your outer loop that selects an entree from the corresponding list.
   3. On line 5, write your inner loop that selects a side from the corresponding list.
   4. On line 6, write a print statement that prints all (12) entree and side combination options as recommendations.
+Make sure the printed statement is formatted with spaces and can be easily read.

-<pre>Sample Output:
+<b>Sample Output:</b>
-You should order Hamburger and French fries
+<pre>You should try the hamburger and french fries
-You should order Hamburger and Mashed potatoes
+You should try the hamburger and mashed potatoes
-You should order Hamburger and Salad
+You should try the hamburger and salad
-You should order Pasta and French fries
+You should try the pasta and french fries
-You should order Pasta and Mashed potatoes
+You should try the pasta and mashed potatoes
-You should order Pasta and Salad
+You should try the pasta and salad
-You should order Salmon and French fries
+You should try the salmon and french fries
-You should order Salmon and Mashed potatoes
+You should try the salmon and mashed potatoes
-You should order Salmon and Salad
+You should try the salmon and salad
-You should order Soup and French fries
+You should try the soup and french fries
-You should order Soup and Mashed potatoes
+You should try the soup and mashed potatoes
-You should order Soup and Salad</pre>
+You should try the soup and salad</pre>
 ## Any Unique Requirements or Notes?

 ---